SystemCraftsman/quarkus-strimzi-cli-demos/kafka-quickstart/README.md

-Quarkus Strimzi Demo (with Strimzi Kafka CLI)
+Quarkus Strimzi Demo (by using Strimzi Kafka CLI)
 ========================

 This project illustrates how you can interact with Apache Kafka on Kubernetes (Strimzi) using MicroProfile Reactive Messaging.